fringe red light therapy basics faq

 Welcome to the broad (and bright) world of Red Light Therapy, we’re happy to see ya.
 You probably have some questions, and we’ve got answers – let’s talk it out.

-Light entering our skin creates a healthy low-dose metabolic stress that builds our cell’s anti-inflammatory and antioxidant defense systems.
-Kinda like lifting weights makes you stronger.
+Light entering our skin creates a low-dose healthy metabolic stress (hormesis) that builds our cell’s anti-inflammatory and antioxidant defense systems.
 This results in a reduced amount of cellular free radicals being produced and less oxidative stress for our cell, protecting our tissues from further inflammation.

 Red Light wavelengths (630-680nm being the most common range) are absorbed in highest proportions by our skin, making it very effective for improving skin health and collagen production.
 The visible nature of Red Light also has health benefits when observed by our eyes in an ambient light setting, including improved sleep and mood.

-Irradiance is the amount of light energy your skin receives over a period, often reported in mW/cm2 (power/surface area).
+Irradiance is the amount of light energy your skin receives over a period, often reported in mW/cm² (milliwatts per centimeter squared, or amount of power over a surface area).
 Clinical studies often report red light irradiance along with the time of use as “dosage.”
 Higher irradiance or power does not mean better results, if the dose is too great – the benefits are negated!

 Laser red light therapy produces parallel, uniform rays of light at one wavelength.
 They can treat a small area, the rays travel deeper than LED lights and they can create more heat.